Learn How To Deploy The Mikrotik Cloud Hosted Router (CHR) Version 6.47 In The Cloud On Amazon AWS.

 Click HERE to learn more about how you can purchase a license.

-Step One: Access Your Amazon AWS Account And Create The Mikrotik CHR Instance.
+Step 1: Access Your Amazon AWS Account And Create The Mikrotik CHR Instance.

 2) Click HERE to go to the AWS console login page and login using your AWS IAM credentials.
 It is highly recommended not to use the AWS root user account when provisioning AWS services and resources for security reasons.